iamluirio/echo-chambers-news-aggregators/README.md

 The file is an example of csv containing, in the left column called ```embeddings```, examples of text containing, if the element is propaganda, in the column corresponding to the same row ```label``` the value 1.
 If the text is not propaganda material, then label will contain 0.

+We use this file as a dataset to train the classification model for news articles.